-- GUARANTEED STUDENT LOAN PROGRAM: Students may borrow funds for study at eligible colleges or vocational schools anywhere in the world if the they meet program eligibility requirements.
+- GUARANTEED STUDENT LOAN PROGRAM: Students can borrow funds for study at eligible colleges or vocational schools anywhere in the world if they meet program eligibility requirements.
 Requests for application forms may be made through participating private Michigan lenders (banks, savings & loan associations and credit unions).
-Michigan students unable to obtain a guaranteed student loan from a private lender may inquire concerning a guaranteed student loan made by the State Direct Student Loan Program through the financial aid office at their chosen college, university or vocational school.
+Michigan students unable to obtain a Guaranteed Student Loan from a private lender can inquire concerning a Guaranteed Student Loan made by the State Direct Student Loan Program through the financial aid office at their chosen college, university or vocational school.

-- PARENT & SUPPLEMENTAL STUDENT LOAN PROGRAM: Parents may borrow for their dependent children, and independent undergraduate and graduate students may borrow for themselves for study at eligible schools.
+- PARENT & SUPPLEMENTAL STUDENT LOAN PROGRAM: Parents can borrow for their dependent children and independent undergraduates, and graduate students can borrow for themselves for study at eligible schools.
 Requests for these loans are made through participating Michigan lenders (banks, savings associations and credit unions).

 - LOCAL SCHOLARSHIPS: Each year, many dollars are made available through local organizations for graduating seniors.
 The availability of such funds varies from year to year.
 The GHS Counseling Office will have forms and applications for all local scholarships.

 Websites to Visit for More Detailed and/or Specific Information

 U.S. Department of Education